orlando/terraform-intro/README.md

 without problems.

 In each branch you should run first `terraform plan` to see the changes, and then `terraform apply` to apply the changes.
+Before continue to the other branches, if you want to apply, run `terraform destroy` before

 Once you are done running the examples, you can run `terraform destroy` to teardown the resources you created